 The process and the supporting documents you will need differ depending on whether you are applying inside the UK or outside the UK.
 UKCISA has some helpful pages below:Apply outside the UK

 The process also differs if you are a Swiss or EEA country national.
 You must still follow the below information on the documents you need to prepare.
 However, you will find that applying for your Student visa application is slightly different.
-We have created a separate page of what you might need to consider or what you might like to know before applying for your Student visa here.
+We have created a separate page for EEA and Swiss Nationals of what you might need to consider or what you might like to know before applying for your Student visa.

 You can find out the cost of a Student visa and the cost of the Immigration Health Surcharge (IHS) on the Gov UK website.